sseo42/Problem_Solving/README.md

      *    Write down the ideas, what have to be cared, what structure & variables you will use
      *
      * Comments
-     *    After solving the prolem, leave your comments here */
+     *    After solving the prolem, leave comments here */

      int main(void)